AlessiaRizzo/grunt-angular-seed/README.md

 on [angular-seed](https://github.com/angular/angular-seed)

-The seed contains a sample AngularJS application and is preconfigured to install the Angular framework and a bunch of development and testing tools and also uses [GruntJS](http://gruntjs.com//)
+The seed contains a sample AngularJS application and is preconfigured to install the Angular framework and a bunch of development and testing tools.
+It also uses [GruntJS](http://gruntjs.com//)
 to:
 * load properties file for different environment;
 * copy dependecies from bower_components to lib folder;